Understanding Plasticizers: Their Functions and Effects on Health

 Plasticizers, classified as endocrine disruptors, mimic estrogen and can lead to health issues such as increased risks of breast and endometrial cancers, early puberty in girls, and developmental issues in male reproductive organs in newborns.
 The body naturally metabolizes and excretes plasticizers over time.
 To accelerate this process, consumption of vitamin-rich fruits and vegetables and increased water intake can help expedite the elimination of plasticizers, aiding in the normalization of the body's hormones.

-Why Do Extrusion Blow Molding (EBM) Bottles Not Use Plasticizers?
+Why Don’t Extrusion Blow Molded Bottles Use Plasticizers?

 Bottles produced using the extrusion blow molding method typically use materials like polypropylene (PP) and polyethylene (PE), which do not require plasticizers to achieve the desired flexibility and durability.
 These materials inherently possess the necessary properties for bottle applications, thus obviating the need for additional chemicals.